 From there, you can build a competitor analysis matrix to record your detailed findings.
 This will help you to stay organised and easily identify patterns.
-We’ve created a free matrix for you, so click here to do the matrix and follow the instructions provided in rows 1 and 2.
+We’ve created a free matrix for you to make this process easier, full of examples that you can glean insights from.

 The more you know, the better you can shape your own brand to a) set yourself apart from the competition and b) position yourself as the solution to any unresolved pain points or negative customer experiences.

 Ready to start doing what you love?
 You can register your company with Tide for FREE.
 It’s fast, easy and best of all, it’s free – we pay the £12 incorporation fee on your behalf.
 So what are you waiting for?
 Register your company with Tide today!